jptalusan/mqtt-dist-routing/README.md

 # References
 * [rsu-base docker image](https://hub.docker.com/repository/docker/linusmotu/rsu-base)
 * This is the docker image that will be used by both RSU and Broker.
-It contains route planning packages as well as a modified version of networkx and osmnx.
+It contains route planning packages as well as a modified version of [networkx](https://github.com/linusmotu/networkx) and [osmnx](https://github.com/linusmotu/osmnx).
 * Please see the link for more information.

+* Please refer to this paper if you will use this.
 > J. P. Talusan, M. Wilbur, A. Dubey, and K. Yasumoto.
 > On decentralized route planning using the road side units as computing resources.
 > In 2020IEEE International Conference on Fog Computing (ICFC), 2020 (Accepted)